Mayors And Governors Rebut Trump Administration Position At Climate Summit

 Despite such actions and pledges, the scientific reality is that emissions are not falling nearly enough.
 In fact, in 2017 greenhouse gas emissions grew for the first time in three years, and the world is not on track to avoid the most serious effects of climate change.

-In an interview with NPR's All Things Considered on Tuesday, outgoing California Mayor Jerry Brown said governments big and small are not being ambitious enough about moving to an economy that does not depend on fossil fuels.
+In an interview with NPR's All Things Considered on Tuesday, outgoing California Gov. Jerry Brown said governments big and small are not being ambitious enough about moving to an economy that does not depend on fossil fuels.

 "The climate danger and damage is much greater than people are talking about, and it's going to get here much sooner," he said.
 "I'm sure that the political leaders will respond after we have four or five more disastrous fires, or four or five floods and hurricanes."